congdinh/howtographql/content/frontend/react-apollo/8-subscriptions.md

 [`split`](https://github.com/apollographql/apollo-link/blob/98eeb1deb0363384f291822b6c18cdc2c97e5bdb/packages/apollo-link/src/link.ts#L33) is used to "route" a request to a specific middleware link.
 It takes three arguments, the first one is a `test` function which returns a boolean.
 The remaining two arguments are again of type `ApolloLink`.
 If `test` returns `true`, the request will be forwarded to the link passed as the second argument.
 If `false`, to the third one.

 In your case, the `test` function is checking whether the requested operation is a _subscription_.
-If this is the case, it will be forwarded to the `wsLink`, otherwise (if it's a _query_ or _mutation_), the `httpLinkWithAuthToken` will take care of it:
+If this is the case, it will be forwarded to the `wsLink`, otherwise (if it's a _query_ or _mutation_), the `authLink` will take care of it:

 ![](https://cdn-images-1.medium.com/max/720/1*KwnMO21k0d3UbyKWnlbeJg.png)
 *Picture taken from [Apollo Link: The modular GraphQL network stack](https://dev-blog.apollodata.com/apollo-link-the-modular-graphql-network-stack-3b6d5fcf9244) by [Evans Hauser](https://twitter.com/EvansHauser)*